VHDPlus/vhdplus-website/docs/community_overview.md

 You can find much more examples [here](https://github.com/search?utf8=%E2%9C%93&q=vhdplus).

+## You made your own project/libraries or found an error in our libraries?
+[Our libraries](https://github.com/leonbeier/VHDPlus_Libraries_and_Examples) are open source and we would appreciate if you add your examples or libraries.
+By adding all our libraries we wrote for different sensors, hardware, ... everybody gets faster in programming.
+Currently for FPGAs it is verry difficult to find your needed libraries and often you have to buy them.
+We want to change that. <br/>
+To add your library, make a github account, fork the repository, add your changes and make a pull request, so we can add your changes.

 ## Need help with VHDPlus?
 If you still have problems understanding something you can try to search on [Stackoverflow](https://stackoverflow.com/questions/tagged/vhdp) for similar problems or create a new one.
 You can ask questions on [Slack](https://join.slack.com/t/vhdplus/shared_invite/enQtNzUyNTkzMDA4OTk4LTM4MWI0NzAxZDA4NzNiMDkxZWM4MzViMDQ5NzcxYWI2NTA1MzM2ZDlkNmQ5ZDQ5MzIwM2E4NjZmMGI3MjhhZWE)